-Most recently, 50 Cent entered the luxurious fragrance category and launched his premiere fragrance, Power by Fifty Cent, which was sold exclusively at Macys nationwide.
+Most recently, 50 Cent entered the luxurious fragrance category and launched his premiere fragrance, Power by Fifty Cent, which was sold exclusively at Macy's nationwide.

-Following the success of his New York Times bestselling autobiography, “From Pieces to Weight,” 50 Cent decided to expand his publishing empire.
+Following the success of his New York Times bestselling autobiography, From Pieces to Weight, 50 Cent decided to expand his publishing empire.
 In an unprecedented deal with MTV Books, he established G‐Unit Books to create street fiction – gritty, true‐to‐life stories told in the form of hip hop novellas.
-In January 2007, G‐Unit Books released three titles written by some of the most prolific writers in the genre, Nikki Turner, Noire and K. Elliott with titles such as “Baby Brother”, “Death Before Dishonor” and “The Ski Mask Way.
-This past summer, G‐Unit Books simultaneously released “Harlem Heat,” “Blow” and “Derelict” which brought together 50 Cent with novelists K’wan, Relentless Aaron and Mark Anthony.
-In September 2009, 50 Cent debuted “The 50th Law,” a groundbreaking collaboration with bestselling author Robert Greene (“The 48 Laws of Power”) which made the New York Times Best Sellers list in its first week.
-Following the success of “The 50th Law,” he released "Playground," a semi‐autobiographical mediation on bullying for teens, which marked his first novel targeting young adults.
+In January 2007, G‐Unit Books released three titles written by some of the most prolific writers in the genre, Nikki Turner, Noire and K. Elliott with titles such as Baby Brother, Death Before Dishonor and The Ski Mask Way.
+This past summer, G‐Unit Books simultaneously released Harlem Heat, Blow and Derelict which brought together 50 Cent with novelists K’wan, Relentless Aaron and Mark Anthony.
+In September 2009, 50 Cent debuted The 50th Law, a groundbreaking collaboration with bestselling author Robert Greene (The 48 Laws of Power) which made the New York Times Best Sellers list in its first week.
+Following the success of The 50th Law, he released "Playground," a semi‐autobiographical mediation on bullying for teens, which marked his first novel targeting young adults.
 In 2013 50 Cent parlayed his passion for staying fit and healthy into a book titled, Formula 50.
 Formula 50 is a six‐week mind‐body transformation plan that focuses on metabolic resistance training (MRT) and offers nutritional advice, while also helping readers develop the mental toughness and motivation to stick with the plan.

 50 Cent is committed to a healthy and active lifestyle.
-In an unprecedented move in the industry, 50 Cent partnered with Glacéau, the leader in healthy beverages to create his signature drink, Formula 50, an all‐natural, low‐calorie drink which provides all the nutrients necessary to sustain a healthy lifestyle.
+In an unprecedented move in the industry, 50 Cent partnered with Glacéau, the leader in healthy beverages to create his signature drink, Formula 50, an all‐natural low‐calorie drink which provides all the nutrients necessary to sustain a healthy lifestyle.
 Not only was 50 Cent the name and face of Formula 50, his astute business acumen also led him to undertake an executive role as a company shareholder.
 Since the launch in 2004, Formula 50 has gained tremendous popularity among its core audience.
-With annual sales topping $120 million, Formula 50 is still one of the top 5 flavors in the vitamin water profile.
+With annual sales topping $120 million, Formula 50 is still one of the top 5 flavors in the vitaminwater profile.

 In September 2011, he launched SK Energy, an energy shot with a built in charity component: every purchase of Street King provides a meal for a child in need around the world in partnership with the U.N World Food Programme.
 50 Cent is committed to the fight against world hunger and has set a goal to provide one billion meals over the next five years.
 To date, SK Energy has provided 3.5 million meals in Africa.